• Disease Overview

 Causes

-FPD/AML is caused by inherited alterations (mutations) is the RUNX1 gene, located on chromosome 21.
+FPD/AML is caused by inherited changes (variants) in the RUNX1 gene, located on chromosome 21.
 The RUNX1 gene is responsible for production of the RUNX1 protein.

 The RUNX1 protein is an important regulator of normal blood cell production (hematopoiesis).
-Mutations in the RUNX1 gene can lead to a decrease in or altered function of the RUNX1 protein, which can result in symptoms of low platelets, impairment of platelet function, and a significantly increased risk of developing MDS and/or AML (as discussed above).
-There are many different mutations in the RUNX1 gene that can cause FPD/AML and most families affected by this condition carry a unique mutation that is different from other families with this same disorder.
-The way in which mutations in RUNX1 cause a decrease in platelets and predispose patients to MDS and AML is not yet fully understood.
+Variants in the RUNX1 gene can lead to a decrease in or altered function of the RUNX1 protein, which can result in symptoms of low platelets, impairment of platelet function and a significantly increased risk of developing MDS and/or AML.
+There are many different variants in the RUNX1 gene that can cause FPD/AML, and most families affected by this condition carry a unique variant that is different from other families with this same disorder.
+The way in which variants in RUNX1 cause a decrease in platelets and predispose patients to MDS and AML is not yet fully understood.

-Most genetic diseases are determined by the status of the two copies of a gene, one received from the father and one from the mother.
-Dominant genetic disorders occur when only a single copy of an abnormal gene is necessary to cause a particular disease.
-The abnormal gene can be inherited from either parent or can be the result of a new mutation (gene change) in the affected individual.
-The risk of passing the abnormal gene from an affected parent to an offspring is 50% for each pregnancy.
+FPD/AML follows autosomal dominant inheritance.
+Dominant genetic disorders occur when only a single copy of a disease-causing gene variant is necessary to cause the disease.
+The gene variant can be inherited from either parent or can be the result of a new (de novo) changed gene in the affected individual that is not inherited.
+The risk of passing the gene variant from an affected parent to a child is 50% for each pregnancy.
 The risk is the same for males and females.

-Spontaneous (de novo) genetic mutations are mutations that occur in the egg or sperm cell and are not inherited from the parents.
-De novo mutations in RUNX1 do not result in FPD/AML.
+Spontaneous (de novo) gene variants are variants that occur in the egg or sperm cell and are not inherited from the parents.

 • < Previous section